Program Details

 Orange County Film Festival: Students in the advanced video and TV/Film courses have opportunities to participate in a variety of regional events to showcase their work.
 Orange County Film Festival

-Post Secondary Education: See your Counselor or the ROP Coordinator for more information about post-secondary options in the Digital Media Arts and Video and TV/Film pathways.
+Post Secondary Education: See your Counselor or the ROP Coordinator for more information about post-secondary options in this pathway.